wikindx/wikindx/website/web/src/content/contributing/translations.md

 capabilities of UTF-8 so do not use an [HTML entity] – rather input the character directly.

-When you have finished translating the domains, report it so that it is integrated into the core software as soon as possible.
+When you have finished translating the domains, report it to the WIKINDX developers so that it is integrated into the core software as soon as possible.
 As a general rule, share your intentions or difficulties with the developers or coordinators of your language.
 We can help you.

 For translation difficulties and help resources you can contact groups of translators of your languages as indicated on this page of the